marketplacer/FitLoader/README.md

-# iOS reachability control written in Swift
+# HTTP loader control for iOS

 This is an iOS library and a demo app.
 The library is made for sending HTTP requests that can handle network connection problems.

-There are two types of connection problem that this library detects: no internet connection and request failure.
+There are three types of connection problem that this library detects: no internet connection, request failure and a known error.

 ### 1. No Internet connection